harlandjp/harlandjp/README.md

 I’m the author of **_From Culture to Code: Leading Software Engineering Teams Effectively_** (Apress / Springer).

 It’s a practical guide to:
-- building influence and presence as a leader
+- Building influence and presence as a leader
-- hiring and developing great teams
+- Hiring and developing great teams
-- goal-setting (including OKRs), performance, and feedback
+- Goal-setting (including OKRs), performance, and feedback
-- choosing tech stacks, best practices, and managing technical debt
+- Choosing tech stacks, best practices, and managing technical debt

 📘 Book page: [https://link.springer.com/book/10.1007/979-8-8688-1428-0](https://link.springer.com/book/10.1007/979-8-8688-1428-0)